-The degree plans developed by the appropriate Student Affairs Coordinator and is provided to the student as part of online orientation.
-The degree plan may be revised based on a student's ability to successfully progress through the curriculum upon approval of the Non-Traditional Undergraduate Department Chair.
+The degree plans are approved by the faculty and is provided to the student as part of an online student affairs orientation.
+The program's student affairs coordinator will work with students to revise a degree plan based on a student's ability to successfully progress through the Curriculum.
+A revised degree plan needs to be approved by the Non-Traditional Undergraduate Associate Dean/Department Chair.
 Course enrollment may be limited based on available resources, including but not limited to, availability of clinical sites within the community.
-When necessary, methods for limiting enrollment will be determined by the Non-Traditional Undergraduate Department Chair.
+When necessary, methods for limiting enrollment will be determined by the Non-Traditional Undergraduate Associate Dean/Department Chair.